ajreynol/rexec_cvc4/README.md

 | Yes           | No            | No              | N/A              | N/A               | force -r                      |                                                  |
 | No            | No            | No              | N/A              | N/A               | force -b                      |                                                  |

-This is implemented by having the client script communicate the local code state via command line arguments (`-lbranch`, `-lcommit`, `-lnomod`, `-lsync`) to the server script.
+This is implemented by having the client script communicate the local code state via auto-generated command line arguments (`-lbranch`, `-lcommit`, `-lnomod`, `-lsync`) when calling the server script.
 Thus, in all cases, the server script knows which case we are in.
 The above policy aims to do as little work as possible while maintaining assurance that the code is syncronized.
 In five of the eight cases above, the server does its best effort to syncronize by forcing a rebase `-r` or branch `-b`